 3. The most controversial post: Oh, this was easy.
 After Tastespotting posted this on their Facebook page and I saw all the lovely comments about how disgusting of an idea it was, I sat back and grinned from ear to ear.
 It's not disgusting or gross.
 It's fat kid food.
 Pure and simple.
 I just wasn't afraid to post it, eat it and enjoy it.
 Unless you've been a vegan your entire life, I'm sure there's been a moment or two where you've indulged on something you wouldn't share with the world.
 So, hate me for it, but enjoy a bite of the Manwich!

 4. The most helpful post: I'm not sure how to answer this one.
 Are my posts supposed to be helpful to you the reader or me?
 If it's for you, this one was probably helpful (though I really am not an experienced photographer).
 As for awesome posts with helpful recipes, this one is a party for the taste-buds.

 5. The post that was surprisingly successful: Wow, this one!
 Seriously, those pictures are horrible.
 It's chicken wrapped in bacon.
 Sure, it's tasty, but how can I make that look good?

 6. The post that did not get the attention it deserved: Easy.
 This one.
 This was hands down one of my favorite things to make.
 You should go snuggle with it, now.
 If Handsome had to answer, he would say this little number.
 And then he would tell me I never make anything he likes over again.
 PS.
 This one could use a little love too, because it was slammin'.
 No lie.

-7. The post that I’m most proud of: Probably somewhere in between here and here I realized I wasn’t picking recipes for the blog that I thought would get hits.
-I was picking recipes that I wanted to challenge myself.
-I’m proud of almost all of my posts so this is a hard pick.
+7. The post that I'm most proud of: Probably somewhere in between here and here, I realized I wasn't picking recipes for the blog that I thought would get hits.
+I was picking recipes that I wanted to challenge myself with.
+I'm proud of almost all of my posts, so this is a hard pick.